auth0/docs/articles/connections/social/twitter.md

 ### User’s email address is missing from retrieved user profile.

-If you are using Auth0 developer keys, this functionality will not work.
+If you are using Auth0 developer keys, this functionality will not work; you will need to use your Twitter Consumer Key and Consumer Secret.

 Otherwise, you must explicitly request permission to retrieve user email addresses for your Twitter app: